-Bass Angler Guide Service covers guided fishing trips on Lake Berryessa and guided fishing trips on the California Delta.
-If Mark is spending ample time to other bodies of water he offers guided trips on those places to, like Clear Lake, Lake Camanche, Lake Shasta, New Melones or Lake Oroville.
+Bass Angler Guide Service covers guided fishing trips on Lake Berryessa and guided fishing trips to the California Delta.
+If Mark is spending ample time on other bodies of water, he offers guided trips on those places to, like Clear Lake, Lake Camanche, Lake Shasta, New Melones or Lake Oroville.

-You’re guide Mark Lassagne is an experienced bass professional with many years experience.
+Your guide, Mark Lassagne is an experienced bass professional with many years’ experience.

-COVID-19 update Most states are encouraging fishermen to spend time on the water, as long as they are being safe and following local regulations and guidelines.
-If you are sick or running a fever you will not be allowed to participate.
+COVID-19 update Most states are encouraging anglers to spend time on the water, as long as they are being safe and following local regulations and guidelines.
+If you are sick or running a fever, you will not be allowed to take part.
 Mark has been fully vaccinated for Covid.

 Learn something new!
 Chatterbait, Senkos, Crankbaits, Spinnerbait, Swim Jigs, Punching, Buzzbaits, Topwater, Flippin and Pitching.
-Beginner fisherman are welcome.
+Beginner anglers are welcome.

 Mark enjoys teaching – helping you learn how the current affects these tidal fish and how they relate to structure during the different tides and times of the year.
 See how to navigate this complex water way.
 Gain confidence in a new technique or just go catch some fish – it’s your day.